web-packages/web_touch_ripple/README.md

 Use web components to implement efficient and simple touch ripple effects.

 ## Preview
-This is preview of simplest example.
+This is just a preview of a simple example of that package.

 > This may be different from the real thing (by gif)